jdeolive/geotools-old/spike/web/sphinx/source/quickstart.rst

 2. Hit refresh in Eclipse
 3. GeoTools (and a bunch of other stuff) will now show up in your project!)

+If you are using Netbeans you don't need to worry about this step.

 Modifying Main
 --------------